SystemsApproach/tcpcc/algorithm.rst

    Packets in transit during slow start.

-Why any exponential mechanism would be called “slow” is puzzling at first, but it can be explained if put in the proper historical context.
+Why any exponential mechanism would be called “slow” is puzzling at first, but it makes sense in its historical context.
 We need to compare slow start not against the linear mechanism of the previous section, but against the original behavior of TCP.
 Consider what happens when a connection is established and the